 The duck meat was very succulent and flavorful, the sweet soup based nicely balanced with its high flavor.
 Matsutake on the side was aromatic and juicy.
 I soaked up all the soup at last.

-The rice dish was cooked with vegetables and Mukago, which is a kind of Japanese baby potatoes.
+The rice dish was cooked with vegetables and Mukago - a kind of Japanese baby potatoes.
 Sered with pickles and soup.
 The soup was quite interesting, it was cooked with sweet potatoes and bings a sweet flavor.

 Dessert was another enjoyable part.
-The 100% mature figs were incredible sweer and juicy, the yuzu sorbet matches very well with the figs. Inside the lovely 'persimmon' was a mochi ball made with freshly harvest mochi rice, it was firmer that i expected but very delicious.
+The 100% mature figs were really sweet and juicy, the yuzu sorbet matches very well with the figs. Inside the lovely 'persimmon' was a mochi ball made with freshly harvest mochi rice, it was firmer that i expected but very delicious.

 The food was delicious and in a very homey style.
-Personally speaking, somehow i still prefer Kaiseki in Tokyo much over kyo-kaiseki.
-Although Suetomo is also a Top100 restaurant in Japan, ranked no.6 (4.31/5.00) among all the Japanese restaurants in Kyoto according to Tabelog, to me, the food was certainly good but didn't suprised that much.
+Although Suetomo is also a Top100 restaurant in Japan, ranked no.6 (4.31/5.00) among all the Japanese restaurants in Kyoto according to Tabelog.
+Nice experience but i don't think i will come back shortly because lacking of 'wow' factors.